 We innovate to provide customers with products, services and solutions that improve the sustainability of their operations.
 We leverage technology and customer insight to improve product performance, and promote remanufacturing to extend product life and make our workplaces more productive, safer and more efficient.
 We support sustainable solutions that protect and preserve the environment while leading to profitable growth for Barloworld and our customers.
 (Barloworld Worldwide Code of Conduct)

 Given the largely urban locale of our operations, almost all water is withdrawn from municipal systems.
 No water is removed from source as the predominant use of water within the group is for washing of vehicles, plant and equipment.
 The water is then discharged back into the municipal systems once properly filtered.
 Despite not being a significant consumer of water, Barloworld has implemented a number of water-efficiency initiatives that alleviates demand pressure on this scarce global resource.
 Initiatives implemented include water recycling and rainwater harvesting, waterless car washes and real-time consumption monitoring.
 This delivers economic value in terms of cost savings, has environmental benefits through conserving and recycling a scarce natural resource, and drives social value by responding to existing water security concerns.
-The group has set an aspirational water efficiency improvement target as part of its Vision 2020.
+The group has set an aspirational water efficiency improvement target for 2020.

 Figure 1: 300 kWp Solar PV installation at Equipment Isando